Christian Szymczak

-Christian Szymczak (born March 4, 1974) is an American racecar driver who competed in the Barber Dodge Pro Series in 2001 and 2002, finishing 11th and 8th in points in his two years, respectively.
+Christian Szymczak (born March 4, 1974) is an American racecar driver who competed in the Barber Dodge Pro Series in 2001 and 2002, finishing 11th and eighth in points in his two years, respectively.

-In 2013 Christian won the SCCA Pro Racing Playboy Mazda MX-5 Cup championship.
+In 2013, Szymczak won the SCCA Pro Racing Playboy Mazda MX-5 Cup championship.
 In 2021, he and co-driver Kenny Murillo won the Silver Cup championship of the GT4 America Series.